rorua/gocbs/README.md

 Start MongoDB.

 Open config/config.json and edit the Database section so the connection information matches your MongoDB instance.
 Also, change Type from Bolt to MongoDB.

 Build and run from the root directory.
 Open your web browser to: http://localhost.
 You should see the welcome page.

-Navigate to the login page, and then to the register page.
-Create a new user and you should be able to login.
-That's it.

-## Quick Start with MySQL

-Start MySQL and import config/mysql.sql to create the database and tables.

-Open config/config.json and edit the Database section so the connection information matches your MySQL instance.
-Also, change Type from Bolt to MySQL.

-Build and run from the root directory.
-Open your web browser to: http://localhost.
-You should see the welcome page.